 - Can I store comments for future use?

-- Are there defaults so I'm not entering in the same information over and over?
+- Are there defaults so I'm not entering the same information over and over?

-- How quick can I put pictures into comments?
+- How quickly can I put pictures into comments?

 - Does the summary auto-generate?